tsosnowka/PayCards_Android/README.md

 ### Usage

-Build an Intent using the `ScanCardIntent.Builder` and start a new activity to perform the scan:
+Build an Intent using the `ScanCardFragment.Builder` and start a new activity to perform the scan:

 ```java